790+ Names That Means Magic With Meanings and Nature

 Girls’ names, like “Aurora” which means dawn in Latin, or “Elara” after Zeus’s lover in Greek mythology, those names give a feeling of ethereal beauty and organic marvel.
 On the other hand, contrasting names like “Basil” from Greek which means regal, and “Silas” which is derived from Latin for “forest” can deeply connect the children with the earth and its elements.

 The incorporation of nature and magic into a name can be utilized to generate a unique and curious feeling.
 Whether you find yourself drawn to the moon and stars, flowers and fruits or you think there should be a name to reflect one of the elements of our world, our list has it all.
 Be part of us as we discover the wonder of magical naming that comprises both naming what appears to be magical and the beauty in nature.
+You may also like to read about Female Demon Names.

 Best Names Meaning Magic